 Oil spill response planning and preparedness are necessary to satisfy applicable regulatory requirements, protect the environment, and ensure the best possible safety scenario for responders and employees.
 Local, state and federal regulatory agencies may require varied site information depending on particular oil-related operations and locations.
-Yet, all plans related to oil spills have one common thread: to minimize the impact of an oil spill.
+Yet, all plans related to oil releases have one common thread: to minimize the impact of the spill.

 - Allow response personnel to prepare for and safely respond to spill incidents